ClubBoss/Poker_Analyzer/content/donk_bets_and_leads/v1/theory.md

 * Leading medium strength into raise-happy IP.
 Fix: use protect_check_range and delay_turn.
 * Polar 75% on dry flops.
 Fix: size_down_dry with small_cbet_33; save big_bet_75 for size_up_wet with blockers.
 * Treating probes as leads.
-Fix: only call it a lead after facing a flop bet and calling; check-check turns are probe_turns.
+Fix: only call it a lead after facing a flop bet and calling; chk-chk turns are probe_turns.
 * Off-tree sizing.
 Fix: never leave 33/50/75.
 * Over-bluffing donks in anonymous pools.
 Fix: default discipline; fold rivers vs big_bet_75 without blockers.
 * Ignoring blockers on big turn leads.
 Fix: choose big_bet_75 only with strong blockers or fold spikes.